VaralaxmiPerumal/DPDZero-Assessment2/README.md

 # 🐳 DevOps Reverse Proxy Assignment

-This project demonstrates containerized deployment of two backend services using **Docker Compose**, with **NGINX** acting as a reverse proxy inside a Docker container.
+This project demonstrates containerized deployment of two backend services using **Docker Compose** with **NGINX** acting as a reverse proxy inside a Docker container.

 ---